Most states say that you are guilty of the crime of conspiracy to commit murder if:

 For those states that require a showing of an “overt act,” the phrase means that some member of the agreement must take a substantial step to further the object of the conspiracy.6

 An overt act has to come after you entered into the agreement to kill, but before the murder is complete.
+The overt act does not have to be the murder itself, but it must be more than an agreement to kill.

-Note, too, that it is not necessary that the overt act be a criminal act.
+It is not necessary that the overt act be a criminal act.
 For example, an overt act to further a murder can include any of the following legal acts:

 - buying a gun,

-- making a phone call to help arrange for a “get-away” car,
+- making a phone call to help arrange for a “getaway” car,

 5. Does a murder actually have to take place?